ysugimoto/github-assignee-notifier/README.md

-## github-assignee-notifiler
+## github-assignee-notifier

-Notify message when pull requests has assigned.
+Notify message when you has been assigned pull reqeusts.

 ### macOS / OS X

-Notify message uses `terminal-notifiler`.
+Notify message uses `terminal-notifier`.
 You need to install:

 ```
 $ brew install terminal-notifier